 Great Harbour - Jost Van Dyke

-Bun Road is beside Customs & Immigration and will take visiting sailors directly to Nature's Basket Grocery Store & Christine's Bakery.
+Tucked in behind the main strip, Bun Road is to the right and beside Customs & Immigration.
+This little road will take visiting sailors directly to Nature's Basket Grocery Store and Christine's Bakery.

 At Christine's, you'll enjoy lovely fresh baked breads and sticky buns!
 If you find you are getting low on ice, the Ice House is just across the road from Christine's Bakery.

 As we tour the main drag, (which is a sand road) we'll start at Rudy's Mariner Inn at the far southern side of the beach.
 Rudy's is a mainstay in this popular anchorage, with lodging and a wonderful new grocery store.

 Just to the right of Rudy's stands the charming JVD Methodist Church bearing a sign announcing, "All are Welcome to Attend".

 Along the way, you'll come upon Jost Van Dyke Scuba, owned and operated by Colin & Andrea Aldridge.
 They offer guided snorkeling and scuba trips, equipment rentals, dive lessons and air tank refills.
 You may also rent paddleboards, fishing gear, a RIB dinghy or a Boston Whaler.
 They're closed on Saturdays ... which is almost always the day I visit Jost Van Dyke.

 If you're feeling energetic, you can always get your crew together for a game of beach volleyball ... but I have no idea where you'd get the ball, so best to bring one with you.

 The JVD Grocery Store is a small shop with most of the basics and great ice cream!
 To finish things up, Chinnery's Unique Designs offers nice little gift items to take home.